-CAD and DCC Software have some fundamental differences, that will also influence what Parts we should pick for our new PC.
+CAD and DCC Software have some fundamental differences, that will also influence what Parts you should pick for your new CAD Workstation.

-The main difference between these two types of Application Categories, is that the mentioned DCC Apps are targeted at Content Creation for visual purposes.
+The main difference between these two types of Application-Categories is that DCC Apps are targeted at Content Creation for visual purposes.

 They don’t necessarily need high precision but rather should make an Image or Animation look believable or photorealistic, but not mathematically correct.